joshD90/social2/zNewFeaturesToBeImplemented.md

 Will need to add a new category of verified but not approved.

-1. do some serious research
+1. do some serious research []
+2. Set up email with Amazon.
+Verify email and test recipient. []
+3. Alter user table

 ### Comments